Last updated on August 12th, 2021 at 06:43 pm

 You’re Hella Stressed

-Being hella stressed can lead to burnout, but let’s not get to that point.
+Being hella stressed can having you dealing with burnout, but let’s not get to that point.
 If you’re noticing you feel stressed or anxious, it’s time to take a step back.
 Are you being honest about your workload and your ability to balance it all

 Pain may be temporary but it can also lead to more health problems down the line.
 Think about it.
 Plus, you’ll hardly be productive if you are stressed.